Showing posts with label tunica. Show all posts

 A-12 Blackbird Spy

-We walked through the aircraft Pavilion and saw many exhibits including A-12 Blackbird Spy, Tuskegee Airman’s P-SID Mustang, Vietnam PBR River patrol boat, and many other military bombers and flying planes.
+We walked through the aircraft Pavilion and saw exhibits, including an A-12 Blackbird Spy, a Tuskegee Airman's P-SID Mustang, a Vietnam PBR River patrol boat, and many other military bombers and flying planes.

-We walked through the USS Alabama rose garden, we saw the Coastguard 1378 helicopter black and white, and we saw the F-15 fighting Falcon Viper Replica of USS Alabama.
+We walked through the USS Alabama rose garden, saw the Coastguard 1378 helicopter in black and white, and saw the F-15 fighting Falcon Viper Replica of the USS Alabama.

-We saw the galley of photos in the Battleship memorial park.
-Christmas music was playing over the radio, the park was covered Christmas decorations.
+We saw the galley of photos in the Battleship Memorial Park.
+Christmas music was playing over the radio, and the park was covered in Christmas decorations.

 Day 9-10: November 29, 30, 2001

-Friday we rode to Gulf Shores and we walked along the beach filling our shoes full of sand. it had stormed the day before so the gulf was still violent with pounding waves and red flags were out.
+On Friday, we rode to Gulf Shores and walked along the beach, filling our shoes with sand.
+It had stormed the day before, so the Gulf was still violent, with pounding waves, and red flags were out.

-We saw the iconic PInk Poney Restaurant and we watched bird feeding on fish.
-It was an overcast day, very windy by a pleasant day.
+We saw the iconic PInk Poney Restaurant and watched birds feeding on fish.
+It was an overcast, very windy, and pleasant day.

-During the summer months this beach is covered with the sound of tourist but today it is silent.
+During the summer, this beach is filled with tourists' voices, but today, it is silent.

-At 6:29 PM the sun is setting as we ride through Mississippi.
-We stop for the night at Sam’s Town Casino RV Park where we stay a couple of nights before we began our journey home.
+At 6:29 P.M., the sun is setting as we ride through Mississippi.
+We stop at Sam's Town Casino RV Park, where we stay for a few nights before beginning our journey home.

-We spent some time gambling in Sam’s Town, Hollywood, and Harrods Casinos.
+We gambled in Sam's Town, Hollywood, and Harrods Casinos.

 Day 11: Saturday, December 1, 2001

-We spent Thanksgiving with family, we rode to Gulf Shores for a short vacation, where we saw the Museum of Naval Aviation, The USS Alabama, spent two nights in Tunica and traveled home to Fenton, Mo
+We spent Thanksgiving with family, rode to Gulf Shores for a short vacation, saw the Museum of Naval Aviation and the USS Alabama, spent two nights in Tunica, and traveled home to Fenton, Mo.

 Friday, June 12, 2015